 Teddy and Truffle are 2 gorgeous mini alpacas, that recently became part of the family.
 We will be posting more about their personality as soon as they start coming out more.
 For now, they both are really well behaved, and Teddy, she smallest one, eats like 2 alpacas!
 He will be chunky, mark our words.

 You can submit your information in the next section.
 With that information we can find a date that works for you.
 The average time for a visit is an hour or two.
-And the average cups of food are 4, but they have eaten more before!
+And the average cups of food are 4, but they can eat WAY more!
 Our prices start at $70 for an hour ($35 per alpaca), the prices are based on location, meaning how far we have to drive to get to you, tolls, and gas prices.
 In the next section there's a list with the cities that we have gone to so far.

 WHAT CAN YOU DO DURING THE VISIT?

-We will be bringing Pisco and Chewy in our alpaca-van.
+We will be bringing 2 of our boys in our alpaca-van.
 They hop in and out just like a doggie would.
-We can provide a pet pool for hot days, cups of alpaca food to feed them ($5 each), and leashes so they can walk around safely.
+We can provide a pet pool for hot days, cups of alpaca food to feed them ($5 each), our new coloring book, and leashes so they can walk around safely.
 Depending on the weather we can take them for a short walk around the block, or simply let them loose in a fenced backyard.

 ARE THERE ANY REQUIREMENTS TO RECEIVE A VISIT?